wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.15 =
+= 1.2.16 =
-* New: Danish translation, thanks to Hans C. Jorgensen
-* Fix: Notice bar not visible if no animation selected
+* Tweak: Dutch translation missing due to a typo